 We show in this work that the vertex function $\Gamma$ near a charge QCP differs from $\Gamma^{RPA}$ in two respects.
 First, the prefactor $a$ in $V_{eff} (Q)$ gets smaller when we include Fermi-liquid corrections.
-This agrees with Refs.\cite{maslov2010pomeranchuk,wolfle2011,maslov2017gradient} We keep $a$ as a parameter, so this change does not crucially affect our analysis, although we will argue that this has an interesting consequence for the Fermi-liquid theory near a QCP.
+This agrees with Refs.\cite{maslov2010pomeranchuk,wolfle2011,maslov2017gradient}.
+We keep $a$ as a parameter, so this change does not crucially affect our analysis, although we will argue that the reduction of $a$ has an interesting consequence for the Fermi-liquid theory near a QCP.
 Second, we show that $\Gamma$ differs from $\Gamma^{RPA}$ by an overall factor proportional to $\lambda$.
 Once we use full $\Gamma$ in Eq. (\ref{eq:1}), we recover the equivalence between $1/Z$ obtained from this equation and from the self-energy.
-We show that the extra factor in $\Gamma$ comes from including additional ladder series of diagrams, which contain the polarization bubbles at exactly zero momentum transfer, i.e., the terms $\int d^2q d \omega_q G^2(K+Q) V_{eff} (Q)$ (see Fig. \ref{ladder} below).
-In an ordinary Fermi liquid away from a QCP, when Landau damping term in $V_{eff}$ is irrelevant, these terms vanish after frequency integration as the poles in the two Green's functions in the bubble with zero external momentum are in the same frequency half-plane.
-However, in a ``critical" FL near a QCP, the Landau damping term in $V_{eff}$ becomes relevant.
+We show that the extra factor in $\Gamma$ comes from including additional ladder series of diagrams, which contain the convolutions of $ V_{eff} (Q)$ and two Green's function with exactly the same momenta and frequency, i.e., the terms $\int d^2q d \omega_q G^2(K+Q) V_{eff} (Q)$ (see Fig. \ref{ladder} below).
+In an ordinary Fermi liquid away from a QCP, when the Landau damping term in $V_{eff}$ is irrelevant, the elements of these series vanish after frequency integration as the poles in the two Green's functions in the bubble with zero external momentum are in the same frequency half-plane.
+However, in a ``critical" Fermi liquid near a QCP, the Landau damping term in $V_{eff}$ becomes relevant.
 Because this term has branch cuts in both frequency half-planes, the frequency integral $\int d \omega_q G^2(K+Q) V_{eff} (Q)$ does not vanish.
 We show that near a QCP, each element of ladder series is $O(1)$, and their sum dresses $\Gamma^{RPA}$ by $O(\lambda)$.
 We obtain the explicit form of $\Gamma$, substitute it into Eq. (\ref{eq:1}) and reproduce $Z$ obtained from the self-energy.
-We also touch on Aslamazov-Larkin type diagrams for the vertex function and explain why these diagrams are not relevant near a charge QCP.
+We also touch on Aslamazov-Larkin type diagrams for the vertex function and show that these diagrams are not relevant near a charge QCP.